Superintendent: Tanya Crawford

-- Classes may be divided at discretion of show management.
+- Classes may be divided at the discretion of show management.

 - Weigh Cards - Exhibitors will declare weights of all commercial meat does (an official weigh-in will not be conducted by show officials).
 Weigh cards must be completed and turned in during the designated check-in times and location. the weight listed on the weigh card will become that animal's official declared weight to be used for assignment to a class and for weigh-back purposes.

-- Weigh Back - A weigh back will be incorporated for all 1st and 2nd place purples.
-A 5% variance from weigh-in weight will be allowed.
-Animals no meeting the 5% variance above the weigh-in weight will be lowered one ribbon place gorup and will not be eligible for any champion awards.
+- Weigh Back - A weigh back will be incorporated for all 1st and 2nd place purples in each commercial breeding class.
+A 5% variance from the declared weight at check-in will be allowed.
+Animals no meeting the 5% variance above the declared weight at check-in will be lowered one ribbon place group and will not be eligible for any champion awards.